Skip to main content

 Figure 1.
 For better fan performance, make duct runs as straight as possible.
 If a bend is necessary, allow two to three feet of straight duct run from the fan exhaust port to the first elbow in the duct run (Source: Courtesy of PNNL).

-1. Exhaust pipe should be made of smooth, rigid duct and any bends should be gradual, not sharp.
+Exhaust pipe should be made of smooth, rigid duct and any bends should be gradual, not sharp

 Figure 2.
 Elbows in exhaust duct should be gradual rather than 90 degree turns if possible.
 Smooth rigid duct is preferred over flex duct (Source: Courtesy of PNNL).

-2. Ensure the exhaust duct outlet vent is located at the exterior of the home at least 10 ft from any air inlet.
+Step 5: Ensure the exhaust duct outlet vent is located at the exterior of the home at least 10 ft from any mechanical air inlet or at least 3 ft from any gravity air inlet (per Section M1504.3 of the IRC).
 The wall cap should include a damper that closes when the fan is not exhausting; this can be a motorized damper or a gravity-operated, butterfly, or cape-style fabric sleeve damper.
 The wall cap may come with a screen or grille to keep out birds and animals.
 The exhaust air should not be directed onto a walkway.
+For more information, see the guide Ventilation Air Inlet Locations

 Figure 3.
 Bathroom exhaust fans can vent out through the wall or up through the roof (Source: Courtesy of PNNL).